3. Understanding Spatial Indexes

 A Quick note on Spatial Indexes and GeoPandas

-user, this approach is not a great way to understand what a spatial index is, nor how one is used; which is the main purpose of this course.
-This is why we are choosing to create our own using rtree
+Whilst this is convenient for a general geopandas user, it is not a great way to understand what a spatial index is, nor how one is used; which is the main purpose of this course.
+For this reason, we will first create our own spatial index to help us understand it, before converting our code to the higher-level geopandas version for comparison, which will nevertheless be useful in your day-to day coding practice.

-Building your own Spatial Index with rtree
+Building your own Spatial Index with shapely.STRtree

 Now we are happy that our data is ready for use, we can make a start with our analysis.

-).
-This should be simple enough based upon our knowledge of Topology from last week: we simply need to extract all of the points that are within
+The first thing that we need to do is to remove all of the points from water points that are outside of our area of interest (which is defined by Gulu District).
+This should be simple enough based upon our knowledge of Topology from last week: we simply need to extract all of the points that are within the district polygon, and discard the rest.

-Once we have done that, our second job will be to work out the nearest feature in well_points
+Once we have done that, our second job will be to work out the nearest feature in well_points (borehole) to each feature in pop_points (house) and calculate the distance between them using the distance() function that we created earlier.
+We can then map those differences and see what patterns emerge!

 Both of these sound quite simple on the face of it, and they are.
 The problem only arises from the volume of data with which we are dealing: